JashwanthY/AWS_EC2_custom_domain/README.md

-# Amazon EC@ instance Setup for http to https
+# Amazon EC2 instance Setup for http to https

 ## Instance Configuration
 1. **Choose Ubuntu** (any size)